New Hampshire

 Provisional Voting

-Because there is Election Day registration, there is no provisional ballot process.
+No, because there is Election Day registration, there is no provisional ballot process.

 Provisions for Voters with Disabilities

+If you have a print disability, you may apply for an Accessible Electronic Absentee Ballot.
 The Application for an Accessible Electronic Absentee Ballot can be read with NVDA and JAWS screen readers using Adobe Reader; a free download is available here.
 To fill out the Application, download it and open it in Adobe.

 For more information, you can utilize the American Association of People With Disabilities (AAPD) resource.